 11 CX Flaws that Foretell a Company’s Fatal Future

 Fatal CX flaws in thinking and strategy foretell the demise of most companies trying to improve their customers’ experience.
 Their efforts become an epic comedy of errors to the tune of the 3 Stooges or the Marx Brothers.
-It’s sadly unfortunate.
+It is sadly unfortunate.

-You see, these companies and their executives aren’t doing their due diligence.
-These and other studies demonstrate the power of a superb customer experience.
+You see, these companies and their executives are not doing their due diligence.
+For example, these and other studies demonstrate the power of a superb customer experience.

 - According to Harvard Business Review’s Employee-Customer-Profit Chain, a 1.3% improvement in customer satisfaction scores results in a revenue increase of .5%.